sine2pi/Neural-Network-Stuff/README.md

-### Neural Network Optimizations and Embeddings
+##Neural Network Optimizations and Embeddings

-This repository contains custom implementations of frequency-adaptive optimization algorithms rotary positional embeddings and attentions for transformers and tranformer-like architectures that are nlp/asr focused.
+This repository contains custom implementations of frequency-adaptive optimization algorithms n-dimensional rotary positional embeddings and attentions for transformers and tranformer-like architectures that are nlp/asr focused.
 And a few other things.
 These naturally lend themselves to vision and multimodal.
 Everything here is in a forever wip state and tends to be buggy.

 I stress tranformer-like.